vijayviswas/LIExplorer/README.md

 User guide
 ------------
 * Register your application with framework.
 For simulator use "TEST" key.
 If you want to see logs from framework then pass "Yes" value to staging.
 Also ensure to setup LIApplication object with client id, client secret key,redrect url, state etc. Please refer below linkedIn website.

 https://developer.linkedin.com/docs

+**NOTE**: [LIFramework registerKey: withApplication: staging:] should be called once so it is better to call this method in - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions.

 ```
 LIApplication *app=[[LIApplication alloc] init];